Massachusetts First Offense OUI

 Client charged with First Offense OUI and breath test of .14, alleged that she was speeding, failed field sobriety tests.
 Client found NOT GUILTY.

 Client charged with 1st Offense OUI, and blew a .10 on the breath test at the police station.
-Case was COMPLETELY DISMISSED.
+Client was found not guilty after trial when expert testimony was used to show the inaccuracies of breath test results.

 If you were charged with a first offense OUI, the entire ordeal can be incredibly intimidating at first.
 This might be your first time in court or first interaction with the law in general.
 Many clients experience extreme embarrassment and feel social pressure from those around them to get the case over and done with as soon as possible.